Home Health How to Read a Drug Label

 The Highlights of Prescribing Information for Coumadin, the brand name of warfarin, provides health care practitioners with a half-page summary of the most commonly referred to safety information.

 1. Name of Drug.
-The very first section will tell you the name of the drug.
-It will show you the brand name as well as the generic name, or active ingredient, in parentheses.
+The very first section tells you the name of the drug.
+It shows the brand name and the generic name, or active ingredient, in parentheses.
 This section also tells you what formulation it is (injection, oral, etc.) and the year the FDA approved the drug.

 3. Recent Major Changes.
 Below the black box warning, you will find any recent major changes to the prescribing information and the date they were made.
-The FDA will add or remove warnings.
-If you have been taking the same medication for a while, it is a good idea to check this section periodically to see if there have been new warnings added.
+The FDA will add or remove warnings based on new research that finds evidence that warrants a change.
+If you have been taking the same medication for a while, it is a good idea to check this section periodically to see if there are new warnings.
 However, this section is not always included.

 4. Indications and Usage.
 This section lists all of the conditions the FDA has approved the drug to treat.
-Sometimes health care providers can legally prescribe drugs for off-label uses, which are uses not approved by the FDA.
-Such uses might not be supported by data that proves safety or effectiveness, however.
-All information in the prescribing information is specifically for FDA-approved uses only.
+Sometimes, health care providers can legally prescribe drugs for off-label uses.
+These are uses not approved by the FDA, and they might not be supported by data that proves safety or effectiveness.
+All the information in the prescribing information is specifically for FDA-approved uses only.

 5. Dosage and Administration.
-Here you can find information about the recommended amount of the drug and how to give it to a patient.
-For example, the Coumadin dose depends on tests a health care provider runs, and it is specific to the patient.
+You can find information about the recommended amount of the drug and how to give it to a patient here.
+For example, the Coumadin dose depends on tests a health care provider runs, so it is specific to the patient.

 7. Contraindications.
-Not all medications are safe for everyone.
+Depending on certain symptoms and medical conditions, not all medications are safe for everyone.
 This section tells providers who should not take the drug.

 8. Warnings and Precautions.
-Warnings and precautions inform doctors about serious conditions that can occur in people taking the drug.
-It alerts them to health problems to watch for in their patients who take the drug.
+Warnings and precautions tell doctors about serious conditions that can occur in people taking the drug.
+It informs them about health problems to watch for in their patients who take the drug.
 For example, people taking Coumadin might suffer rare tissue death or gangrene that may lead to amputation.

 11. Use in Specific Populations.
-The drug may affect people differently depending on characteristics such as age, gender, race, pregnancy or the presence of kidney or liver impairment.
+The drug may affect people differently depending on characteristics like age, gender, race, pregnancy or the presence of kidney or liver impairment.
 This section warns about safety or effectiveness concerns in these groups.

 Full Prescribing Information